azelder/ForInterview/README.md

 # FetchHiring

-## Work in progress.
-App is part of the take home for application with Fetch
+## App is part of the take home for application with Fetch

 ## Tools used: Compose, Hilt, Retrofit, Coroutines, Flow, Multi-module